 It Takes a Lot of Beer

 … to make good wine.
-At least, that's what all the Mendo winemakers tell us!
-So it's fortunate that the county is blessed with some of the top craft brews around.
-In Anderson Valley, home to aromatic white wines and elegant pinot noirs, Fal Allen, the brewmaster at Anderson Valley Brewing Company, ensures a steady supply of original brews are on tap at the brewery's tap room.
+At least, that’s what all the Mendo winemakers tell us!
+So it’s fortunate that the county is blessed with some of the top craft brews around.
+In Anderson Valley, home to aromatic white wines and elegant pinot noirs, Fal Allen, the brewmaster at Anderson Valley Brewing Company, ensures a steady supply of original brews are on tap at the brewery’s tap room.
 Fort Bragg is home to the much lauded North Coast Brewing Company, making great beer since 1988, and home of great jazz and good food!
-The one that started it all (at least in California), Mendocino Brewing Company, has a tap house ready, willing, and able to pour the best of their brews in the southern reaches of Ukiah.
+A new brewery opened up in 2018… the folks at Overtime Brewing in Fort Bragg are perfecting their ales and pairing them with some really great food.
 Craft brew is on the up and up in Mendocino County so plan to sample plenty of other suds … Nine Hop Stops.

 Ride Like the Wind…